Unlocking the secrets of the floral universe and biodiversity

 The elegance of orchids

-Aerial root systems absorb ambient humidity, requiring excellent air circulation to thrive in domestic settings.
+Aerial root systems absorb ambient humidity, requiring excellent air circulation for potted varieties to thrive in domestic settings.

 The robustness of perennials

-Deep root structures allow these plants to return annually, surviving dormant winters underground.
+Deep root structures allow these garden favorites to return annually, surviving dormant winters underground.

 Architecting nature through floral design